Contents

 To return to active status, a retired pilot only needs to reserve a flight, fly it, and file a flight report.

-Retirements are conferred only on senior pilots, who have accumulated significant logbook time and/or higher rank (minimum 300 hours or at least a W1 rating).
+Retirements are conferred only on senior pilots, who have accumulated significant logbook time and/or higher rank (typically 150 hours or at least a W1 rating).

 Multiple Currency Dismissals